Cyclists riding along the Collie trail. Photo Nick Quinn/Arklow MTB Trails

 - Construction of new walkways and public access to Wellington Dam to view the ‘Reflections’ mega mural.

-- Construction of 58 kilometres of new high quality, dedicated mountain bike trails and 14 kilometres of upgraded existing trails which will create a total network of 110 kilometres in Wellington National Park.
-These trails meet the ‘Epic’ standard suitable for national and international events.
+- Construction of 47 kilometres of new high quality, dedicated mountain bike trails when combined with the upgraded existing trails, have created a network of almost 95 kilometres in Wellington National Park.
+These 'World-Class' trails have already attracted national and international events.

 - A 20 kilometre realignment of the Munda Biddi Trail linking Wellington Dam with Collie, providing options for multi-day cycle loops.

-- Construction of 10 kilometres of new high quality, dedicated mountain bike trail in Westralia Conservation Park to provide a loop option with the ability to access the trail from the Collie town centre.
+- Construction of 10 kilometres of new high quality, dedicated mountain bike trail in Westralia Conservation Park providing a loop option from the Collie town centre.
 This trail passes through some of the region’s most iconic sites including Minningup Pool.

 - Development of the 87 kilometre 5 day/ 4 night Wiilman Bilya Trail which provides a loop for hikers along the Collie River and around Wellington Dam.
 The trail can also be walked in sections with pick up and drop off points shown on the hiking maps.
 This trail connects to the world-famous Bibbulmun Track.